-However, for uninformed agents to understand the mapping in (11), they must perfectly understand other agents' actions and beliefs.
-In what follows, we relax this assumption.
+However, for uninformed agents to understand the mapping in (11), they must perfectly understand other agents' actions and beliefs, an assumption which we now relax.

-13To keep this rational benchmark as close as possible to our notion of partial equilibrium thinking, we restrict uninformed rational traders to also learn information from past prices.
+10To keep this rational benchmark as close as possible to our notion of partial equilibrium thinking, we restrict uninformed rational traders to also learn information from past prices.
 This allows us to highlight the role of partial equilibrium thinking above and beyond the role of learning from lagged as opposed to current prices.
-While learning from past prices is a key aspect of models of extrapolative beliefs, it cannot on its own deliver the dynamics that are characteristic of bubbles and crashes, as is clear from the rational benchmark.
+While learning from past prices is a key aspect of models of extrapolative beliefs, it cannot on its own deliver the dynamics that are characteristic of bubbles and crashes, as is clear from the rational benchmark we study.
 Appendix B.1 explicitly solves for this rational benchmark.